ilastik/ilastik.github.io/documentation/multicut/multicut.md

 ## What it is and why you need it

 This workflow allows you to segment images based on boundary information.
 Given a boundary probability map, it breaks the image up into superpixels and then merges them to recover segments limited by closed surfaces (no dangling edges).
 The main algorithm, known as multicut or correlation clustering, was presented in [this paper](https://ieeexplore.ieee.org/document/6126550/) by B. Andres.
-Its applications to biological image analysis can be found in, for example, [connectomics data](https://link.springer.com/chapter/10.1007%2F978-3-642-33712-3_56) or [bright field and phase contrast images](https://link.springer.com/chapter/10.1007/978-3-319-10404-1_2) or any other kind of imaging which uses membrane staining.
+Its applications to biological image analysis can be found in, for example, [connectomics data](https://link.springer.com/chapter/10.1007%2F978-3-642-33712-3_56), [bright field and phase contrast images](https://link.springer.com/chapter/10.1007/978-3-319-10404-1_2), [light microscopy tissue images](https://elifesciences.org/articles/57613) or any other kind of imaging which uses membrane staining.

 ## Boundary evidence
 Start by creating a boundary probability map.
-This can be done with ilastik's [Pixel Classification workflow]({{site.baseurl}}/documentation/pixelclassification/pixelclassification.html) or by an outside program.
+This can be done with ilastik's [Pixel Classification workflow]({{site.baseurl}}/documentation/pixelclassification/pixelclassification.html), [Autocontext workflow]({{site.baseurl}}/documentation/autocontext/autocontext), [Neural Network workflow]({{site.baseurl}}/documentation/nn/nn) or by an external program.
 The images below illustrate the boundary map creation in ilastik for a very small stack of electron microscopy images of a mouse brain (data from Graham Knott's lab, EPFL).
 <div class="row">
  <div class="col-md-4">
     <a href="snapshots/membrane_labels.png" data-toggle="lightbox"><img src="snapshots/membrane_labels.png" width="100%" class="img-responsive" /></a>